Cristi-Fogel/Playwright-1st/README.md

-Practice part from Rahul Shetty's playwright course.
+Practice part from Rahul Shetty's Playwright course.

 Setup:
 - node.js up to date;
-- within package, there is the excelJS library imported for some tests that grab and pass excel data "exceljs": "^4.4.0"
+- within package, there is the ExcelJS library imported for some tests that grab and pass excel data "exceljs": "^4.4.0"

 Description: